skills/introduction-to-git/.github/steps/2-step.md

    git add src/*
    ```

 1. Check the repository status again.
-Notice that now our files are recognized as "new files".
+Notice that each file is identified as `new file`.

    ```bash
    git status